 The Company is not a Nidhi Company/ Mutual Benefit Fund/Society and hence reporting under clause 3 (xii) of the Order is not applicable to the Company xiii.
 In respect of transaction with related parties xiv.
-Internal Audit a) In our opinion and according to the information and explanations given to us the company has an internal audit system commensurate with the size and nature of its business.
+Internal Audit xv.
+In respect of non-cash transactions